mBrossois/mBrossois/README.md

 - 👋 Hi, I’m Mark de Neut Brossois
 - 👀 I’m interested in frontend develepmont, mostly VUE.js 3 and Angular.
 I also like to work with SCSS and make nice animations with keyframes and transitions.
-- 🌱 I’m currently learning more about Three.js.
+- 🌱 I’m currently learning more about Nuxt 3 and Vue 3.

 - 📫 How to reach me on [linkedin](https://www.linkedin.com/in/mark-de-neut-brossois-69691a91)